Istanbul Food Guide

 1. Hagia Sophia

 The Byzantine Emperor Justinian commissioned Hagia Sophia in 537.
-While the Great Palace of Constantine, built after the Hagia Sophia, has not survived, this captivating building still stands and has a rich history.
-Its religious importance has been emphasized by the world, particularly recently.
+While the Great Palace of Constantine, built after Hagia Sophia, has not survived, this building still stands and carries a rich history.
 Originally it was a church.
-When the Ottoman Empire invaded the old city, they converted the Hagia Sophia into a mosque.
-Since then, its Turkish name has been Aya Sofya.
-In the Republic era, it was known as the Aya Sofya Museum.
+When the Ottoman Empire took the old city, they converted Hagia Sophia into a mosque, and its Turkish name has been Aya Sofya ever since.
+In the Republic era it operated as the Aya Sofya Museum.

 As it is now a mosque again, visitors are no longer charged an entrance fee.
 Tourists may visit outside prayer hours.
-If you’re curious about the Great Palace of Constantinople, you may also wish to visit the Great Palace Mosaics Museum, which is within walking distance.
+If you are curious about the Great Palace of Constantinople, the Great Palace Mosaics Museum is within walking distance.

 2. Sultanahmet Square

-Sultanahmet Square was also known as the Hippodrome of Constantinople, and it contains several architectural relics.
+Sultanahmet Square was once the Hippodrome of Constantinople, and it still holds several architectural relics.
 The German Fountain, for example, was built in a neo-Byzantine style to celebrate Emperor Wilhelm II’s visit to Istanbul in 1891.

-It’s unfortunate that some of the relics have been lost to time.
-The seven statues of Porphyrius aren’t there anymore.
-However, if you want to sound like a tour guide, you can tell your friends that the hippodrome was the site of celebrations when Sultan Ahmet III’s sons were circumcised.
+Some relics have been lost to time.
+The seven statues of Porphyrius are no longer there.
+If you want to sound like a tour guide, though, you can tell your friends that the hippodrome was the site of celebrations when Sultan Ahmet III’s sons were circumcised.

 3. Blue Mosque (Sultanahmet Camii)